 Second photo, M&NE #3 at Kaleva, January 10, 2005 by Jack Hengartner

 After years of crumbling, the brick backshop which had housed #1225 since the early 1980s was demolished in Fall, 2000.
-A new home for #1225, a few hundred feet west, has been constructed as part of a new site including a new multi-stall storage building and restoration facility and featuring the turntable formerly located at the ex-PM roundhouse in New Buffalo.
-Information on the MSTRP's Steam Railroading Institute can be found on the MSTRP's web site.
+A new home for #1225, a few hundred feet west, was constructed as part of a new site including a welcome center, a 7.5" gauge miniature railroad, and a new multi-stall storage building and restoration facility.
+A major component of the facility is the turntable formerly located at the ex-PM roundhouse in New Buffalo.
+Information on the Steam Railroading Institute can be found on the Steam Railroading Institute's web site.

-1225 is shown at Erie, MI en route to her 1991 appearance at the NRHS National Convention in Huntington, WV.
+1225 is shown at Erie, Michigan en route to her 1991 appearance at the NRHS National Convention in Huntington, WV.

-In the 1980s, the D.B.
-Harrington was acquired by the Port Huron Museum.
-It is currently stored off-display.
-The photo here shows it as it looked while at Cedar Point.
+The photo here shows it as it looked while stored at Cedar Point.

 Use of this Web site and the materials contained within it subject to specific terms and conditions.